Assembly

 Live results will be available during the event via the QR Code on your printout and on the club web site as soon as possible after the event.

-Please make yourself aware of and follow the British Orienteering Guidance for Participants (revised September 2022).
+British Orienteering Guidance for Participants (revised September 2022).

 All competitors must wear full leg cover as per British Orienteering Rules effective 1st January 2026 - page 13, Clothing and Equipment, section 8.1